yoest/TimerStopwatch/.github/ISSUE_TEMPLATE/other.md

 ---

-** Issue **
-Briefly describe the issue you would like to report, and what would you like to see improved.
+** Explain the issue you would like to report ** Briefly describe what would you like to see improved.
 Note that, for bug reports, and for feature requests, you should use their designated template provided for this.

 ** Classification **
 What type of issue is this?
-(E.g. quality improvement; improvement or addition of documentation; suggested code refactoring; improvement or addition of tests; ...)
+(E.g. quality improvement; improvement or addition of documentation; suggested code refactoring; improvement or addition of tests; upgrade to newer version of something; compatibility issues; security issues; ...)